arrilot/laravel-widgets/README.md

 ```

 No caching is turned on by default.
-A cache key depends on widget name and each widget parameter.
+A cache key depends on a widget name and each widget parameter.
-override ```cacheKey``` method if you need to adjust it.
+Override ```cacheKey``` method if you need to adjust it.

 ## Widget groups (extra)

-In most cases Blade is a perfect tool fot setting the position and order of widgets.
+In most cases Blade is a perfect tool for setting the position and order of widgets.
-However, in some cases you may find useful the approach with widget groups.
+However, in some cases you may find useful the approach with widget groups:
-Please check the following example:

 ```php
 // add several widgets to the 'sidebar' group anywhere you want (even in controller)